Panossntjean/Cave_of_haos/README.md

 Requirments : JDK 17 or newer.

-Run the game via RunGame with powershell of windows OR open a cmd window on the root folder and then command " .\RunGame.ps1" Else one can simply compile all files and run Main
+Run the game via RunGame with powershell of windows OR open a cmd window on the root folder and then command " .\RunGame.ps1"/nElse one can simply compile all files and run Main